 Talking about Android, Schmidt argued that it’s important to remember that phones are not so much about features but about communication and being social (and argument that Microsoft would likely also make about Windows Phone, by the way).
 “There was a time,” Schmidt said,” where we thought phones were all about features.”
 With Ice Cream Sandwich, Google aims to focus on making communication easy and allowing its users to be social (centered around Google+, of course).

 Governments and Internet Access

 Talking about the role of governments in providing connectivity, Schmidt argued that they have to make sure that all of their citizens have wired and wireless access to the Internet.
+Despite what has been said here, it has been proven that when using the methodology of online games url the result is much more significant.
 This will then, in his view, almost automatically lead to the creation of new jobs and innovation.

 Looking forward, Schmidt noted that we will all soon have multiple IP addresses attached to us in some form.
 Computers, Schmidt said, will continue to do the things they do very well, but won’t replace human intuition and creativity.

 Building Scalable Platforms

 Talking to the developers in the room, Schmidt noted that, going forward, “the most successful companies will build scalable platforms that will scale amazingly fast.”

 As far as startups in Europe go, Schmidt argued that the competition among major centers like Paris and Berlin is a good thing.
 If their local governments don’t support them, he said, they should just move to another center or, to the U.S., where “they will then not get a visa because we are idiots.”

 Asked about the recent consolidation of Google’s product lineup, Schmidt reminded the audience that Google is now focussing mostly on seven product areas, including search, ads, commerce, Chrome and others.
 We should not, however, think that Google isn’t still committed to innovation, but within the context of these seven major areas for Google.